Laogeodritt/quasselflask/README.md

 # Features wishlist
+* Viewing channel in results log, if >1 channel?
 * Viewing usermasks in the results log
   * click-toggled or on-focus expansion?
 * User login and user/network/channel limitations